 Despite being largely Nilotic group, there a huge linguistic diversity not found elsewhere among the Nilotic groups who also occupy Kenya, Uganda, Tanzania, and parts of Sudan.
 South Sudan seems to be the cradle of the Nilotic groups who eventually spread out to other parts of Africa.
 Some other members of this Nilotic group are the Teso, Turkana, and Luos found in Kenya; the Acholi, Teso, and Karamajong found in Uganda, among others.

 5. Nimule, the small but breathtaking national park in South Sudan was home to the now-extinct white rhino.

 4. In 1977 Oil is discovered in southwestern Sudan.
-Civil war in the 1980s and 1990s prevented much exploration or development of the oil deposits.
+A civil war in the 1980s and 1990s prevented much exploration or development of oil deposits.

-3. Many South Sudanese fled the Civil War to Ethiopia, Kenya and Uganda where they interacted with the nationals and learnt their languages and culture.
+3. Many South Sudanese fled the Civil War to Ethiopia, Kenya, and Uganda where they interacted with the nationals and learned their languages and culture.